ndmitchell/hlint/README.md

 * The presence of `seq` may cause some hints (i.e. eta-reduction) to change the semantics of a program.
 * Some transformed programs may require additional type signatures, particularly if the transformations trigger the monomorphism restriction or involve rank-2 types.
 * The `RebindableSyntax` extension can cause HLint to suggest incorrect changes.
-* HLint turns on many language extensions so it can parse more documents, occasionally some break otherwise legal syntax - e.g. `{-#INLINE foo#-}` doesn't work with `MagicHash`.
-These extensions can be disabled with `-XNoMagicHash`.
+* HLint turns on many language extensions so it can parse more documents, occasionally some break otherwise legal syntax - e.g. `{-#INLINE foo#-}` doesn't work with `MagicHash`, `foo $bar` means something different with `TemplateHaskell`.
+These extensions can be disabled with `-XNoMagicHash` or `-XNoTemplateHaskell` etc.

 ## Installing and running HLint